Why Club Head Speed Drops With Age, And What You Can Do About It.

 The second type is usually labelled under speed & power training.
 Another term for this is Rate of Force Development (RFD).
 RFD is usually classified as the amount of force generated in the first 200ms of muscular contraction.
 This is the vital difference between strength and RFD.
 Strength measures do not take the time to produce maximum force into consideration, while RFD is concerned with the maximum amount of force that can be produced very quickly (usually classified as the first 200ms of contraction).

 This is important to understand and take note of because there is a difference in how quickly older populations decline in strength, compared to RFD.
 As alluded to earlier RFD declines much more rapidly.
 Due to very short, explosive nature of the golf swing, RFD is a critical component of high club head speed so increasing or maintaining it for as long as possible is an important training consideration.
+Unfortunately, many seniors start to drift towards cardio and low weight (and low force production) and high rep training.
+This is far from ideal as you’re doing nothing to stimulate the all important high threshold MU’s and fast twitch fibers.

 Maximum Strength Training: Wang et al (2016) performed a study involving 11 males with an average age of 72 (+/- 3 years), and 13 males with an average age of 24 (+/- 2 years).
 The younger group acted as a control, and did not complete the training intervention, they were just tested at the beginning for comparison purposes.
 Both groups were healthy, but neither group performed strength training as part of their regular activity.
 The researchers obtained a one repetition maximum (1RM) squat in a hack squat machine, to 90 degrees of knee flexion.
 (1RM is the most weight one can lift in a particular exercise for one repetition, and is a common strength test procedure).